 Of course, the writers of these articles don’t know that.
 They’re just assuming that everyone’s circumstances are the same as theirs.
 The reality is that you need to be the judge of what you can afford to save – not me or anyone else.
 And there’s a strong likelihood that number will vary month to month.
 Are you really not gonna spend any more than usual at Christmas, for example?

 But it’s no biggie if you can’t save the same amount every month.
 That’s just life.
-As long as you budget regularly and stay disciplined, you’ll start to see the money pile up.
+As long as you budget regularly and stay disciplined, you’ll start to see the money piling up.

 Okay, so this step may or may not be applicable to everyone.
 If you’re already earning a decent salary in a skilled job, and saving your excess cash, then you can probably skip this step.
 You’re well on your way to financial independence in any case – just keep saving and move on to the next part of this guide.

 But if you’re on a low salary, it may be worth investing some of your savings to enhance your income prospects.
 For example, you could take an evening class in coding and start applying for software development jobs.
-If software development is something you’re interested in, and can earn you a decent chunk more than you’re currently on, then it’s probably a sound investment.
+If software development is something you’re interested in and can earn you a decent chunk more cash, then it’s probably a sound investment.

-Always remember to do an ROI (return on investment) calculation on any training and upskilling however.
-Let’s take a look at an example for this:
+Always remember to do an ROI (return on investment) calculation on any training and upskilling though.
+Let’s take a look at an example of this: